breakfastco/embed-pdf-gravityforms/readme.txt

 == Changelog ==

+= 1.0.3 =
+* [Fixed] Moves inline JavaScript required for each PDF Viewer field to the register_form_init_scripts() method of the Gravity Forms Field Framework.
+* [Fixed] Stops writing errors to the browser developer console unless SCRIPT_DEBUG is enabled.

 = 1.0.2 =
 * [Fixed] Save the PDF URL with the entry when the form is submitted.